 Successful onboarding should be a recipe for success, kicking off the employment relationship in the best possible way.
 Sometimes, however, that new person just doesn’t work out and you may have to make a decision about moving them on.

 A good onboarding process (and checklist) will give you something solid to work with and provide a very objective and clear basis for this decision.
-This will make exiting the employee during the current 90-day trial period or the probationary period (from 6 May 2019) much easier.
+This will make exiting the employee during a 90-day trial or probationary period much easier.

 WATCH OUR FB LIVE Q&A ON THE EMPLOYMENT RELATIONS AMENDMENT BILL